-Diabetes can affect the entire body, including your skin.
+Diabetes can affect the entire body – including the skin.

 About a third of people with diabetes will develop skin problems at some point.

 Although anyone can get bacterial skin infections, diabetics are more prone to them.
-Typical bacterial skin problems that tend to trouble people with diabetes include eyelid styes, boils, nail infections, and carbuncles — deep infections of skin and the tissue underneath.
+Typical bacterial skin problems that tend to trouble people with diabetes include eyelid styes, boils, nail infections, and carbuncles — deep infections of the skin and the tissue underneath.

 Usually, the area around the infection will be hot, red, painful, and swollen.

 People with diabetes are susceptible to fungal infections, especially one called Candida albicans.
 This yeast-like fungus creates a red, itchy rash, frequently surrounded by small blisters and scales, that is usually found in warm, moist areas like armpits or between the toes.

 Other fungal infections common to diabetics include ringworm, jock itch, athlete’s foot, and vaginal infections.

 Itchy skin can have many causes.
 In people with diabetes, a yeast infection, dry skin, or poor circulation can be the root cause.
 When poor blood flow is the culprit, the lower legs may be the itchiest part of the body.
 What can we do to stop our skin from crawling?
 We can consider bathing less often and use mild soap when we do.
 Slather on some lotion to moisturize dry skin, but avoid applying it between the toes.

 Vitiligo is a condition in which the skin cells that make melanin (brown pigmentation) are destroyed, leading to irregular, blotchy patches that often occur on the hands, face, or chest.
 Although the cause of vitiligo is unknown, experts believe it is an autoimmune condition like type 1 diabetes, and research has found a link between the two conditions.
 It is very important to wear a sunscreen of 30 SPF or higher, since the depigmented skin has no natural sun protection.